 Joining me to discuss China today are Biyi and Yan, the founders of the Elephant Room.
 They do an incredible job translating stories of internet culture, celebrity and politics for an English-reading audience.
 I can’t recommend them enough!
-This is part 1, Part 2 will be published soon.
+Part 2 of our interview can be found here.

 Asia Art Tours: What is the Elephant Room, how and why did the project start?
 And how has the project evolved as China has changed?